Time in the Netherlands: Geography and solar time

-Geographically, the Netherlands lies within the UTC±00:00 offset.
+Geographically, the Netherlands lies within the UTC+00:00 offset.
 The difference of longitude between the western (3°21′30″E) and easternmost points (7°13′40″E) of the Netherlands results in a difference of approximately 16 minutes of solar time.

 Date and notation

 IANA time zone database

 In the IANA time zone database, the Netherlands is given two zones in the file zone.tab – Europe/Amsterdam and America/Kralendijk for the Caribbean Netherlands.
 "NL" and "BQ" refer to the country's ISO 3166-1 alpha-2 country codes, the latter being for the Caribbean Netherlands and the former for the country in general.
 Data for the Netherlands directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself:

-Computers which do not support "Europe/Amsterdam" or "America/Kralendijk" may use the older POSIX syntax: TZ="CET-1CEST,M3.5.0,M10.5.0/3".
+Computers which do not support "Europe/Amsterdam" or "America/Kralendijk" may use the POSIX syntax: TZ="CET-1CEST,M3.5.0,M10.5.0/3" or TZ="AST4" respectively.